diego0tc/Portfolio/Animal Shelter/readme.md

-Hello

 This files contains the codes, reports and presentation of this project.
 It is recomended to start with the pdf version (powerpoint) and then jump into the codes.

-Animal Shelter (Web scrape, Data Mining and Predictive Modeling)
+# Animal Shelter (Web scrape, Data Mining and Predictive Modeling)

 •	Web scrape information from American Kennel Association and Animal shelters across North America with the purpose of determining the existence of preferences that affected adoption rates.